brayan2/Remote-Jobs-Aggregator-Plugin/README.md

 # Remote Jobs Aggregator Plugin

 **Remote Jobs Aggregator Plugin** fetches remote job listings from multiple websites and aggregates them in one place.
-It's a great tool for users looking for remote work opportunities.
+It's a great tool for users looking to build remote work job boards.

 ## Demo
 Check out the live demo of the plugin here: